-This style works well when employees perform relatively basic tasks.
-It can often fail when more creative approaches are needed from staff.
+Transactional leadership often fails when more creative approaches are needed from staff.
 Some workers may also only perform at the minimum level they need to achieve a bonus and give no more.

 Servant leaders prioritize the needs of their workers over the needs of the management and generally stay out of the limelight.
 This style favors power-sharing and group decision-making over individual leadership authority.

-Servant leadership often contributes to high staff morale and is most common in organizations that have an over-riding mission at their core, such as nonprofits and customer-service-orientated businesses.
+Servant leadership often contributes to high staff morale and is most common in organizations that have an overriding mission at their core, such as nonprofits and customer-service-orientated businesses.

 Coaching leadership relies upon teaching and supervision.
 Organizations are improved when employees are motivated and encouraged to develop their skills.

 Situational leadership involves having a range of styles on hand and utilizing the most appropriate one for a specific situation or environment.
-This might mean adopting a democratic style in a boardroom meeting, but then using a transactional style when attempting to motivate a marketing team.
+This might mean adopting a democratic style in a boardroom meeting but then using a transactional style when attempting to motivate a marketing team.

 Switching styles often or suddenly can confuse workers.
-Some leaders may not have the ability to switch styles, and assessing which style is best for each situation can be a difficult and time-consuming process.
+Some leaders may also not have the ability to switch styles, and assessing which style is best for each situation can be a difficult and time-consuming process.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.